api3dao/dapi-management/README.md

 - **Values**:
   - **Airnode Address (address)**: The contract address of the Airnode.
   - **OIS Title (bytes32)**: Title of the OIS.
-  - **Signed API URL (string)**: The signed URL of the API, verified by referring to the DNS records of the base URL.
+  - **Signed API URL (bytes32)**: The signed URL of the API, hashed.
+Verified by referring to the DNS records of the base URL.

 Make sure to structure the `metadata.json` file appropriately, keeping in mind the specific values and their purposes for each Merkle tree.